Frequently Asked Questions

 - Most exclusions are evaluated at the month of application or redetermination.

-- Some exclusions (people eligible for Medicare, people recently incarcerated within the past three months, and people experiencing the established short-term hardships) are evaluated based on the lookback periods above.
+- Some exclusions (people eligible for Medicare, people incarcerated within the past three months, and people experiencing the established short-term hardships) are evaluated based on the lookback periods above.

 Members with seasonal income can meet the community engagement requirement by completing 80 hours in a month.
 Members can show they met this requirement by checking if their average monthly income over the past 6 months is at least $7.25 per hour for 80 hours.
 If they do not complete 80 hours of seasonal work, they can combine activities such as volunteering and school to reach the monthly total.